-If you see that “Unfortunately Settings has stopped working” problem is not occurring in Safe Mode, then a third party app is causing the problem.
-What you need to do is uninstall third-party apps one by one (start with those recently installed), until the issue is solved or if you have too many apps you can perform a factory data reset.
+If you see that the “Unfortunately Settings has stopped working” problem is not occurring in Safe Mode, then a third-party app is causing the problem.
+You need to uninstall third-party apps one by one (start with those recently installed) until the issue is solved, or if you have too many apps, you can perform a factory data reset.

 You may also like: How to get back the hidden apps after updating Galaxy to 4.4.2

-A Factory reset removes all your phone’s data, so before proceed, back up all your data.
+A Factory reset removes all your phone’s data, so before proceeding, back up all your data.

 There are several ways to create a backup of your phone.
 Follow the steps below:

-- The first way to create a backup of the device is with Google account.
-Head towards Settings > General > Backup & Reset and it will provide two options named as backup my data and automatic restores.
-Ensure those options are enabled by ticking the checkbox next to them and it will backup details like Wi-Fi password, app data, Google settings, and bookmarks automatically to Google server so that they can be retrieved.
+- The first way to create a backup of the device is with a Google account.
+Head towards Settings > General > Backup & Reset, and it will provide two options named backup my data and automatic restores.
+Ensure those options are enabled by ticking the checkbox next to them.
+It will automatically backup details like Wi-Fi password, app data, Google settings, and bookmarks to the Google server to be retrieved.

-- In case you are using a Samsung device, create a backup using Samsung account.
-For that go to Application > Settings> User and backup > Account and check if you are signed in with your Samsung account.
-If the option is enabled, it will sync the contacts, calendar and internet settings to the Samsung account.
+- In case you are using a Samsung device, create a backup using a Samsung account.
+For that, go to Application > Settings> User and backup > Account and check if you are signed in with your Samsung account.
+If the option is enabled, it will sync the contacts, calendar, and internet settings to the Samsung account.